sh3244/fin/README.md

 # finance
-#### python finance playground/platform
+**a python finance playground** created by sam huang

-uses robinhood's api
++ uses robinhood's api for info

-modular
++ stock info

-#### this is my Python learning playground
++ may grow a lot

-this readme is current as of v0.1
+_this readme is current as of finance v0.1_